niels-baptist/portfoliosite/README.md

 # portfoliosite
 Hello!
 This is my personal portfolio website for the course professional skills 2 @Thomas More.
+I don't claim any copyright so feel free to be inspired, just bear in mind that your work is original.
 Some useful links
 - Icons: https://wwww.fontawesome.com
 - Bootstrap: https://getbootstrap.com/